Design Technology and Food & Nutrition

 Years 10-11 GCSE Food Preparation & Nutrition

 This is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
 At its heart, this qualification focuses on nurturing students' practical cookery skills to give them a strong understanding of nutrition.
-GCSE Food Preparation & Nutrition will equip the girls with a valuable skill for life.
+GCSE Food Preparation & Nutrition will equip the students with valuable skills for life.

 There is a mix of practical and theory work enabling pupils to first understand and then apply key concepts surrounding five core topics: food, nutrition and health, food science, food safety, food choice and food provenance.

-The non-examined assessment tasks, completed in Year 11, allow for a degree of personalisation when the girls respond to stimulus from the exam board.
-They complete their own investigative portfolios of work; one experimental task based on food science and another based on nutritional meal planning.
+The non-examined assessment tasks, completed in Year 11, allow for a degree of personalisation in response to stimulus material from the exam board.
+Pupils complete their own investigative portfolios of work; one experimental task based on food science and another based on nutritional meal planning.